iamjayshakur/datavisualization-fall2021/assignment2.md

 This data set examines how the levels of nonresidential father involvement (over child ages 1 to 9) differ by race/ethnicity (comparing White, Black and Hispanic fathers).
 This data set is more targeted and hones in on father abscene by race nationally.
 It likes the context of the census data set.
 Howeverm both data sets combined or at least the census.gov data set mentione (number 1) would give this data context. (see also National Center for Education Statstics)

+All of the data sets mentioned above are reputable soruces such as Pew Research and the U.S. Census.
+They are nonpartisan and are transparent about their data collection methods and sources.